dpc-sdp/tide_site/README.md

 [![Pull Requests](https://img.shields.io/github/issues-pr/dpc-sdp/tide_page.svg)](https://github.com/dpc-sdp/tide_site/pulls)

 ## What is in this package
-- content type
-- fields
-- blocks
-- views
+- Fiedls for `Site` taxonomy vocabulary
 - JSONAPI module integration
+- Simple Sitemap integration configuration

 ## Installation
 To install this package, add this custom repository to `repositories` section of